 Events and entertainment

 Las Vegas offers the hottest shows on Earth -- for a price, of course, and you need to reserve ahead.
-The Colosseum at Caesars Palace, the Mandalay Bay Events Center, the Monte Carlo (which also houses the Blue Man Theatre), the Palazzo, the Venetian, the Westgate (former Hilton), and the Wynn are a few the venues to check out.
+The Colosseum at Caesars Palace, the Blue Man Theatre at the Luxor, the Mandalay Bay Events Center, the Monte Carlo, the Palazzo, the Venetian, the Westgate, and the Wynn are a few of the venues to check out.

-Cirque Du Soleil has outdone itself with eight permanent shows now being performed in Vegas: Zarkana at Aria; The Beatles Love at the Mirage, (Cirque also designed the Revolution Lounge here); Criss Angel Believe at the Luxor; Michael Jackson One at the Mandalay Bay; "O" at the Bellagio; Kà at MGM Grand; Zumanity, (Cirque's most erotic/sensual show), at New York New York; and Mystère at Treasure Island.
+Cirque Du Soleil shines with seven resident shows now being performed in Vegas: The Beatles Love at the Mirage; Criss Angel Mindfreak Live at the Luxor; Michael Jackson One at the Mandalay Bay; "O" at the Bellagio; Kà at MGM Grand; Zumanity, (Cirque's most erotic/sensual show), at New York New York; and Mystère at Treasure Island.

-Big LGBTQ annual events include the January Sin City Shootout Sports Festival, an LGBT softball tournament plus more events in 18 different sports; the Matinee Las Vegas Festival with 8 parties and 20 DJs over a four-day Memorial Day Weekend; and Pride Las Vegas with night-time parade and festival, in October.
+Big LGBTQ annual events include the January Sin City Shootout Sports Festival, an LGBT softball tournament plus more events in 18 different sports; Hustlerball Vegas 2018 on MLK Weekend; the Matinee Las Vegas Festival with 8 parties and 20 superstar DJs over a four-day Memorial Day Weekend; and Pride Las Vegas with night-time parade and festival, in October.

 Las Vegas Pride main events take place in October, but there are more ongoing events throughout the year.